cgihlstorf/AIAgents/Topic6VLM/README.md

 ## Task 2

-For this task, I record two simple videos of a stick figure crossing the screen, once with some sun and cloud shapes in the background (the "nature background") and once with nothing in the background.
+For this task, I record two simple videos of a stick figure crossing the screen, one with some sun and cloud shapes in the background (which I call the "nature background") and once with nothing in the background.
 I varied the background in each video to determine whether this would have an impact on model performance.
 Each video is approzimately 2 minutes long.
 I then break the videos down into image frames and, for each image, I ask the LLaVA model if there is a person in the scene.
 I then go through the model responses with each image to determine whether the model correctly identified the person in the image at the correct time.

 ### Table of Contents